 Growing Lemon Grass

 Lemon grass is generally a hardy plant.
 It grows best in full sun and in average, medium soil that drains well.
 Container plants should have holes in the bottom for good drainage and can be overwintered indoors near a bright window.
-The plants can be divided -- leaf sections with roots can be replanted to grow into new plants.
+The plants can be divided — leaf sections with roots can be replanted to grow into new plants.
 Lemon grass plants usually form a rounded shape, with gently arching leaves, which can reach an average maximum height of 3 feet.
 Overall, the plant has an attractive appearance, and it can make a nice addition to both indoor or outdoor living areas.

 A Word of Caution

-Before you rip off the leaves of the plant and rub them all over your exposed skin, try rubbing the oil on a small area first, such as your inner forearm to be on the safe side.
+Before you begin ripping off the leaves of the plant and rubbing them all over your exposed skin, try testing out the oil on a small area first, such as your inner forearm to be on the safe side.
 Wait a day or two to make sure you don't have an allergic reaction to the oil.
 If you develop an itchy rash or bumps, using lemon grass or any other plant containing citronella oil as a mosquito repellent is likely not a good option for you.
 If you tend to have allergies, this can be an especially important step to take.

 It's not just citronella oil that is known to repel mosquitoes.
-Rosemary (Rosmarinus officinalis), which is hardy in USDA zones 8 through 10, is known to repel insects, and is a versatile culinary herb as well.
+Rosemary (Salvia rosmarinus), which is hardy in USDA zones 7 through 11, is known to repel insects and is a versatile culinary herb as well.
 It thrives in full sun and in dry to medium soil.
-Home gardeners who live in cooler climates might like to try lemon thyme (Thymus × citriodorus), another lemony herb that is said to have 62 percent of the repellent power of DEET.
+Home gardeners who live in cooler climates might like to try lemon thyme (Thymus x citriodorus), another lemony herb that is said to have 62 percent of the repellent power of DEET.
 Lemon thyme is hardy in USDA zones 5 through 8 and thrives in full sun.
 As with lemon grass, before using either of these plants, be sure to test the oils on a small area of your skin in advance.